Apply for Permits, Visitor Permits, Works Permits, Suspensions and Car Park Season Tickets

 To apply for a car park season ticket, please complete the below application form and upload it using the contact us link below.

-A valid senior citizen permit allows up to 3 hours parking within any of the St Albans City and District Council owned Car Parks.
-For parking over 3 hours, additional payment will be required at the time of parking, see car park tariff boards for additional prices.
+All new senior citizen permit issued after 3rd April 2023 will allow up to 2 hours parking within any of the St Albans City and District Council owned Car Parks.
+For parking over 2 hours, additional payment will be required at the time of parking, see car park tariff boards for additional prices.

 Season Tickets / Permits